sandeepreddy123-git/Movie-Booking-System/bookmyshow-master/README.md

 ```
 * **Access the API:** The backend API endpoints can be accessed through tools like Postman or by integrating them into your frontend application.
 * **Explore and Integrate:** Utilize the API endpoints to manage your application's movies, theatres, and bookings.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository, make changes, and submit a pull request.

-## Show Your Support
-Give a ⭐️ if you like this project!